Where is his Nell?

 You must login to vote

 “Hi,” he said, flushed in the face.
 The girl looked at him and smiled.

-“What’s your name?,” he asked.
+“What’s your name?,” he stumbled.

 “Nell.
 What’s yours?”

-“You Chinese or something?”
+“You Chinese or somethin'?”

-Her laugh, a magpie’s morning song.
+Her laugh was a magpie’s morning song.

 “Guess so.
 When?